Faversham in Kent

 Dover Castle, Rochester Castle, Leeds Castle, and Tonbridge Castle are great places to visit near Faversham if you like castles.

-There are a several good country parks in the Faversham area like Haysden Country Park, and Barton's Point Coastal Park.
+Country Parks to visit near Faversham include Haysden Country Park, and Barton's Point Coastal Park.

 Faversham is near some unmissable airports like Lydd Airport,